 John testing the pack's comfort even while loaded down for a long ride.

 Along with great comfort, easy filling and drinking, the storage of the EXP 12 was also one of the top-rated packs in our fleet.
-The bike specific features are comparable with the Editors' Choice Platypus Duthie, Osprey Syncro and Osprey Raptor.
+The bike specific features are comparable with the Editors' Choice Platypus Duthie and the Osprey Syncro.
 At 12 liters, the overall storage volume of this pack was the highest of the mountain bike-oriented models in our test, with an option for expansion up to 15 liters (via opening a dedicated zipper that creates the additional space).
 If you're looking for the most storage capacity and are primarily hiking with an occasional mountain bike ride, the Osprey Skarab 18 is worth a look.

 At first glance, we noticed the deep U-shaped zipper that opens the entire front panel of the pack.
 Once opened, there is a key keeper clip and full-width zipper secured compartment that is approximately 6" deep located in the top section.
 Stitched to the front is a 5"x5" panel type pocket with an elasticized pump keeper loop that worked well for keeping our air pumps in one place.